Jim Breslin is a writer, storyteller and a former television producer who spent seventeen years with QVC, the world’s largest home shopping network.

 Chester County Fiction is an anthology of sixteen short stories by thirteen local writers and received positive press in Main Line Today and on WHYY’s NewsWorks.

-Jim is also the founder of the West Chester Story Slam, a monthly storytelling event where hundreds of people have taken the stage and told their stories in front of rousing live audiences.
+Jim is also the founder of the West Chester Story Slam, a monthly storytelling event that ran from 2010 to 2018, where hundreds of people took to the stage and told their stories in front of rousing live audiences.
 In 2012, West Chester Story Slam was awarded Most Entertaining Night Out by Main Line Today.
-The West Chester Story Slam is also turned into a monthly podcast, available on iTunes.
-In January, 2013, Delco Story Slam was launched in Newtown Square, PA, and in 2015, Jim co-founded the Lancaster Story Slam and the Lehigh Valley Story Slam.
+The West Chester Story Slam was also turned into a monthly podcast, available on iTunes.
+In January, 2015, Jim co-founded the Lancaster Story Slam and the Lehigh Valley Story Slam.

-Jim is the current Vice President of the Brandywine Valley Writers Group and a member of the Philadelphia Writers Group.
+Jim is the former Vice President of the Brandywine Valley Writers Group.

 For seventeen years, Jim worked to maintain peace and love between celebrities, hosts, viewers and the production crew at electronic retailer QVC.
 He held various positions such as: Director of Live Production, Managing Producer, and Line Producer.
 He was known for his creative ideas and QVC viewers responded; having described him as both a “marketing genius” and a “mental midget” on the company’s bulletin boards (in separate posts, of course).
 Jim was also a news producer for three years, producing live shows from the Reagan/Gorbachev Summit and the 1988 Republican Convention.